Degree of a polynomial: Composition

+Note that for polynomials over an arbitrary ring, the degree of the composition may be less than the product of the degrees.
+For example, in $\mathbf{Z}/4\mathbf{Z},$ the composition of the polynomials $2x$ and $1+2x$ (both of degree 1) is the constant polynomial $2x\circ(1+2x) = 2+4x= 2,$ of degree 0.

 Degree of the zero polynomial

 The degree of the zero polynomial is either left undefined, or is defined to be negative (usually −1 or $-\infty$).

 Like any constant value, the value 0 can be considered as a (constant) polynomial, called the zero polynomial.
 It has no nonzero terms, and so, strictly speaking, it has no degree either.
 As such, its degree is usually undefined.
 The propositions for the degree of sums and products of polynomials in the above section do not apply, if any of the polynomials involved is the zero polynomial.